HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 !!! note

-    Host details should be configured for hybrid deployments.
+    Host details have to be configured for hybrid deployments.
 See the [DAM Staging host Configurations](../../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging/#Configure-staging-hostname) for more details.

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U